February 26 incident: The Minister of War's proclamation and de facto recognition

 The Supreme Military Council (SMC) held an unofficial meeting in the afternoon, attended by a number of other officers including Kashii, Yamashita, Kawashima and Hajime Sugiyama, Vice Chief of Staff.
 The SMC, while a prestigious part of the IJA, had little function in peacetime and had therefore become a body to which high-ranking officers could be appointed without actually granting them power.
-For this reason, by 1936 a number of Kōdō-ha generals, including Araki and Mazaki, had been made members.
+For that reason, a number of Kōdō-ha generals, including Araki and Mazaki, had been made members by 1936.

-The authority of this meeting was disputed; it had not been convened by the Emperor, and Sugiyama argued that it had no authority.
+The authority of that meeting was disputed since it had not been convened by the Emperor, and Sugiyama argued that it had no authority.
 Araki countered that the "elders of the army" had a moral obligation to resolve the situation.
 The Kōdō-ha members and their supporters controlled a clear majority of the council.

 Despite the Emperor's order to Kawashima that the uprising be suppressed, Araki proposed that a message be drafted to the rebels.
-This message, which came to be known as the "Minister of War's Proclamation", has become a point of controversy (it was issued in Kawashima's name because of the unofficial nature of the SMC meeting).
+The message, which came to be known as the "Minister of War's Proclamation," has become a point of controversy (it was issued in Kawashima's name because of the unofficial nature of the SMC meeting).
 Araki and other participants argued later that it had been intended to persuade the officers to surrender.
 Others interpreted it as an endorsement of the uprising.